Requesting and consulting materials

 - Photographic collections

-Photographic materials, including prints and lantern slides, which are stored in special environmental conditions, require a minimum acclimitisation time before being available for consultation in the Reading Room.
+Photographic materials, including prints and lantern slides, which are stored in special environmental conditions, require a minimum acclimatisation time of 48 hours before being available for consultation in the Reading Room.

 - Lives in the Oil Industry oral history collection

-Where possible 24 hours notice is requested to establish the access status of individual interviews before making them available.
+Where possible, 24 hours notice is requested to establish the access status of individual interviews and to transfer recordings

 - Archive collections containing materials of recent or sensitive nature

-Some records contain personal information and may be closed for 75 (for adults) and 100 (for children 16 and under) years under the Data Protection Act (1998).
+Some records - including but not restricted to, Institutional, Educational, Religious, Society and Club records - contain personal information and may be closed for 75 (for adults) and 100 (for children 16 and under) years under the Data Protection Act (1998).